Like all pets, guinea pigs can get a bit smelly every now and again.

 Giving your guinea pig a bath can be pretty scary for your cavy, so I’ll be going over some tips below on how to bathe a guinea pig safely and correctly.

 When I bathed my guinea pigs for the first time, I got a bit flustered trying to grab all the tools I needed and get my pets ready for their bath.

 This lack of preparation really stressed out my guinea pigs – they were very squeaky and wriggly, which just made bathing them more difficult.
 Even after their bath, they were grumpy with me for the rest of the day!

 When it’s time to give your guinea pig a water bath, you might be wondering whether you can use soap or shampoo to clean them with.

-Human soap, shampoo, and conditioners should never be used on your guinea pig as they could irritate your cavy’’s sensitive skin.
+Human shampoos, soaps, and conditioners should never be used on your guinea pig as they could irritate your guinea pig’s sensitive skin.

 Additionally, dish soap and other cleaning products should be avoided for the same reason (they could also contain harmful chemicals!).

 Shampoo for Guinea Pigs

 Fortunately, there are shampoos targeted specifically for guinea pigs and small animals, so these are your best bet when bathing your guinea pig.

 These products are designed especially for little pets, so they’re completely safe to use for cavies and won’t irritate the guinea pig’s skin.